Victorian Labor Party: Joan Kirner

 Cain resigned and Joan Kirner was elected Labor leader, becoming the party's first female leader and Victoria's first female premier.
 The party hoped that the elevation of a popular woman as its new leader would improve its position, but Kirner never succeeded in gaining control of the crisis into which the state had plunged.
 The conservative-leaning Melbourne newspaper, the Herald Sun, reacted unfavourably to a premier from the Socialist Left, dubbing her "Mother Russia".
 She was lampooned alternatively as a sinister commissar and as a frumpy housewife in a polka dot dress.
 She seemed unfazed by the Herald Sun and gradually won some respect, though she was unable to improve significantly the government's standing.

 During 1991 and 1992 Kirner took several decisions to cut government spending and raise revenue to some extent.
 However, her government failed to cut spending in many areas including education.
 Most of the Kirner government's attempts to cut spending were actively opposed by trade unions and some members of the government.
 The interest bill alone was $3.5 billion per year, the government sold off trains and trams and leased them back.
 Another decision was the sale in 1991 of the state-owned State Bank of Victoria, now on the verge of collapse, to the Commonwealth Bank.

 Liberal leader Alan Brown persuaded the Nationals to contest the next election as a Coalition, the first time the two main non-Labor parties in Victoria had fought an election together since 1950, before Brown was deposed as Liberal leader by Jeff Kennett in 1991.
-Kirner went into 1992 knowing she faced a statutory general election, one which opinion polls gave her virtually no chance of winning.
+Kirner went into 1992 knowing she faced a statutory general election, even though opinion polls had almost universally written off her government.
 She waited as long as she could, finally calling an election for October.
-It was obvious as soon as the writs were dropped that Labor would not win a fourth term.
 Although she remained personally more popular than Kennett, it was not nearly enough to overcome the electorate's anger at her party.
 The Coalition's "Guilty Party" campaign did much to stoke this anger, targeting many ministers in the Kirner Government and providing examples of concerns in their portfolios.
 The Coalition won the election in a landslide, scoring a 19-seat swing – the second-worst defeat that a sitting government has ever suffered in Victoria.
 The Liberals won enough seats that they could have governed in their own right.
 Kirner remained Opposition Leader until March 1993 and resigned from Parliament in May 1994.

-Jim Kennan was a member of parliament between 1982 and 1993, initially in the Victorian Legislative Council, and then in the Legislative Assembly and was Deputy Premier of Victoria from 1990 to 1992.
+Jim Kennan was a member of parliament between 1982 and 1993, initially in the Victorian Legislative Council, and then in the Legislative Assembly and was Kirner's deputy from 1990 to 1992.
 He became the Leader of the Opposition after Kirner resigned in March 1993, until his shock retirement from Parliament three months later.